x402 Payment Protocol

 x402 is an open protocol from Coinbase that embeds USDC payments directly into HTTP requests using the long-dormant 402 Payment Required status code.
 Instead of an API key + subscription, a client makes a request, gets a payment prompt, signs a stablecoin transfer, and retries — all within a single HTTP exchange.
 No accounts, no checkout flow.

 The Vybe x402 API exposes the same Vybe endpoints you already use, billed per-call in USDC instead of by subscription.
-Anyone with a funded Solana wallet can hit it — humans, scripts, AI agents — without signing up.
+Anyone with a funded wallet on Solana or Base can hit it — humans, scripts, AI agents — without signing up.

 • Base URL: https://x402-api.vybenetwork.xyz (distinct from api.vybenetwork.xyz, the subscription endpoint)